Eels (band): The Deconstruction and Earth to Dora

 On January 17, 2018, Eels announced their 12th studio album, The Deconstruction, to be released on April 6, 2018, their first in nearly four years.
 They also announced a supporting tour throughout the United States and Europe, beginning in Pomona, California on May 28, 2018.
 The album travels through many styles sonically, but its lyrics primarily deal with rebuilding one's life and looking back on what went wrong.
 Singles include (in release order) the title track, "Today Is the Day", "Premonition", and "Bone Dry".
 Styles present on the album include orchestral pop, power pop, psychedelic pop/rock, indie/alternative rock and post-modern pop.

 The band's next release was the single "Baby Let's Make It Real"/"Who You Say You Are", announced on September 1, 2020.
 These songs were featured on the subsequent studio album, Earth to Dora (2020).

 Extreme Witchcraft and Eels Time!

 On September 21, 2021, it was announced that the 14th Eels album would be called Extreme Witchcraft and would be released on January 28, 2022.
 The album was produced by E and John Parish in their first collaboration since 2001's Souljacker.
 Eels So Good: Essential Eels, Vol. 2 (2007–2020) came out in late 2023.
 On February 29, 2024, the band announced Eels Time!, which was released on June 7.

+Cookie Happened

+In June 2026, the band released "Cap In Hand" as the lead single for their 16th album, Cookie Happened.
+The album is scheduled to release on October 16, 2026.
+The band cited the Sesame Street character Cookie Monster as an influence on the album.